Plantar Fasciitis and Foot Pain in Nursing

 Because this has been identified as a particular problem for nurses, your choice of shoes can help prevent the pain of plantar fasciitis.

-You need shoes that are cushioned and soft.
-Shoes that don’t provide support and cushioning are only going to lead to this problem.
+You need shoes that are cushioned and soft; shoes that don’t provide support and cushioning are only going to cause problems.

 In addition, you should have proper heel support built into the shoe and excellent arch support as well.

 If your shoes do not have these features, you can use orthotics to prevent plantar fasciitis.
 Orthotics are inserts that are put in the shoe to provide support.

 Firstly, you want a cushioned heel to prevent repetitive stress on the insertion point of the plantar fascia.
 This can help prevent microtears.

 Secondly, you will want to have solid arch support, especially if you have flat feet.
 The constant downward pressure of the weight on the arch can cause tears as well, and having the arch supported prevents these from occurring.

 It is best to have a custom orthotic created by a podiatrist, but over-the-counter orthotics can do in a pinch, or for prevention purposes.